Protect Your Trees with Horticultural Oil Sprays

 This scale normally is spread by crawlers being blown from tree to tree.
 Spread is also more rapid when mature trees begin to touch branches.
 Scale crawlers may also be spread by birds or animals which roost or brush against trees with active crawlers.
 Early detection will prohibit spread and reduce the need for extensive spraying.

-Summer horticultural oil sprays are often effective against freshly settled crawlers and young nymphs.
+Horticultural oil sprays are often effective against freshly settled crawlers and young nymphs.
 Horticultural oil sprays in combination with insecticidal soaps or insecticides are even more effective.
 Contact us today.

 Source: Tree Help